learn-co-curriculum/dsc-strings-lab/README.md

-# Introduction to Variables: Strings and Booleans - Lab
+# Introduction to Variables: Strings - Lab

 ## Introduction
 Okay, we have learned about our first data type, the String!
 Now let's do a little practice with strings.
 We'll use the methods and functions we introduced in the previous lesson to flex our string-manipulating muscles!